emrgnt-cmplxty/automata/automata/docs/core/symbol/symbol_code_embedding.rst

 Note that this example assumes that the ``Symbol`` object already exists.
-For more information about working with ``Symbol`` objects, consult the ``automata.core.base.symbol.Symbol`` class documentation.
+For more information about working with ``Symbol`` objects, consult the ``automata.core.symbol.base.Symbol`` class documentation.

 Limitations
 -----------